Fat Hen, Lamb's quarters or Goose foot

 More information on lawn weeds is in our weed ID chart.
 What weeds reveal about soil conditions is in our blog on indicator weeds

-Fat Hen Identification.
+Fat Hen Weed Identification.

-The taproot is short and branched and it is only moderately drought tolerant.
-It is sensitive to frost.
+• It has a short, branched taproot, and it is only moderately drought tolerant.

 Photosynthetic Pathway: Fat Hen is a C3 Weed.